Hamburger

 Simplified Corporation (Sociedades por Acciones or SpA)

-Simplified corporations tax returns annually, before the end of April, and monthly.
+Simplified corporations file tax returns annually, before the end of April, and monthly.
 Their shareholders additionally file annually, before the end of April.

 Branch of a Foreign Legal Entity (Agencia)